How to Get an International Driving Permit for Thailand

 - The 1949 IDP: This permit is based on the 1949 Geneva Convention on Road Traffic and is valid for one year.
 It is suitable for short-visit travellers and tourists who plan to drive in Thailand.

-- The 1968 IDP: This permit is based on the 1968 Vienna Convention on Road Traffic and is valid for three years.
+- The 1968 IDP: This permit is based on the 1968 Vienna Convention on Road Traffic and is valid for three years from the date of issue or until your national driving licence expires, whichever comes first.

 How can I get an IDP?

-- Gather the Necessary Documents: Prepare the following essential documents:
+2. Gather the necessary documents: Prepare the following essential documents:

 - Your current driver’s licence.